 At last, it was a day for the official opening of all boarders of Uganda.
-At Entebbe international Airport, it was excitement when the landing and departing planes were launch.
+At Entebbe international Airport which opens for flights, it was excitement when the landing and departing planes were launch.

 The opening of the boarders gives all the incoming and outgoing clients/passengers to test for COVID 19, 72 hours before departure or arrival.
 All the Standard operation procedure must be followed as per the government guidelines.

 The opening of the boarders has come to being as COVD 19 will be around for some time while the vaccine is being developed by different countries in the world including Uganda, every person has to learn to leave with this virus for some time.

 History of the Lock Down

 The country has been in lock down for 6 month since the first COVID 19 person entered in to Uganda, the first lock down was in March 2020 when most of the service sectors were locked down including schools, and Transport sector.
 This was to stop the rapid spread of the virus among the population.

 The first victim was spotted from the arrival at Entebbe international airport, leading to lock down of the Airport till to date.

 Mean time this did not stop the spread of the virus as the trucks were allowed to come into the country from the neighboring countries of Kenya, Sudan, Tanzania and Congo.
 The drivers of these trucks were always tested at the border posts and those found with the viruses where turned back and sometimes people from those countries sneaked to Uganda through porous boarders hence forth spreading the virus

 However, the government through the ministry of Health managed to keep the numbers low and there were no death for four month, but as soon as the lock down of some sectors were eased the numbers have shot up including some reported death.

 Control Measures for Traveling Passengers to and From Entebbe